How to Choose the Best Long-Term Care Insurance (LTCI) for you

 Waiting Period

-The Waiting Period or Elimination Period is the number of days that you must receive long term care services prior to your policy paying a benefit towards your care.
-Some policies may offer a “zero-day wait” or “no elimination period” where benefits could be paid immediately.
-Besides zero (0) days, other common waiting periods are 30 days, 60 days, 90 days, 180 days and 365 days.
+The Waiting Period or Elimination Period is the number of days that you must receive long-term care services prior to your policy paying a benefit towards your care.
+Some policies may offer a “zero-day wait” or “no elimination period,” allowing benefits to be paid immediately.
+Besides zero (0) days, other common waiting periods are 30 days, 60 days, 90 days, 180 days, and 365 days.

 Waiting periods might be once in a lifetime or per occurrence.
-If you can be comfortable with possibly paying the “deductible”, you might want to have one in your policy. however, if you are uncomfortable paying any expenses out of pocket, then a zero (0) day Waiting Period may be in order.
+If you can be comfortable with possibly paying the “deductible”, you might want to have one in your policy.
+However, if you are uncomfortable paying any expenses out of pocket, then a zero (0) day Waiting Period may be in order, if you can find one

 What Waiting Period is right for you?